 Two leagues in Europe this season will be rewarded with an extra place in the revamped 2024/25 UEFA Champions League (UCL) based on the record of their clubs in all of UEFA’s competitions this campaign.

-That means in the case of the Premier League, as well as the top four-placed teams, the club finishing fifth could go straight into the UEFA Champions League.
+That means in the case of the Premier League, as well as the top four-placed teams, the club finishing fifth could have gone straight into the UEFA Champions League.

-But as things stand the Premier League will not receive an extra Champions League place.
+But the Premier League will not receive an extra Champions League place.

-After Arsenal and Manchester City were knocked out of the Champions League by Bayern Munich and Real Madrid respectively, the Premier League has fallen into third place, behind Serie A and the Bundesliga.
+After Arsenal and Manchester City were knocked out of the Champions League by Bayern Munich and Real Madrid respectively, the Premier League fell into third place, behind Serie A and the Bundesliga, who now cannot be caught.

-That puts extra pressure on the race to finish fourth, led currently by Aston Villa, who have reached the last four of the Europa Conference League.
+That puts extra pressure on the race to finish fourth, led currently by Aston Villa, who have also reached the last four of the UEFA Europa Conference League.

 How does it work?